-The Geraldton Regional Library holds a comprehensive collection of over 350 Oral History interviews featuring local residents.
+The Geraldton Regional Library holds a comprehensive collection of some 400 Oral History interviews featuring local residents.

-Many recordings are in CD format and are available for loan from the Library.
+All recordings are in CD format and are available for loan from the Library.
 Some digital Oral Histories are available for download through Overdrive.
-The Library also holds transcripts and some cassette tapes, which may be listened to at the Library.
+Copies of discs are also available for purchase.

 Oral History recordings can be searched for through the Library Catalogue.
 The State Library of WA also holds copies of many of our Oral Histories, which can be listened to via the SLWA catalogue.